1999-2000 Mazda Protege

 If you're on a budget, you can build a great-sounding system in affordable stages.
 Here's a three-step plan to make your Protege sound great:

 Step One: Add a new radio and a set of speakers.
 In our experience, a new receiver is the most economical way to dramatically improve your Mazda’s sound.
-The factory speakers will sound better than ever and you'll enjoy the increased versatility of a new receiver.
-Adding new front and rear speakers will make a huge difference, of course, but if your car's stock speakers are in decent shape, you can always do that later.
+The factory speakers will sound better than ever and you'll really appreciate the increased versatility of a new receiver.
+Adding new front and rear speakers will make a huge difference, of course, but if your car's stock speakers are in decent shape, you can do that later.

 Step Two: The next step towards truly great sound involves adding a 4-channel amplifier and a subwoofer.
 For now, you can use two channels for the front speakers and two channels for the sub.You'll be amazed at what a sub can do for your music's bottom end, plus you'll really hear the difference an amp makes in your front speakers.
 And if you do your pre-wiring now, you're just about ready to move on to the next step.